-“Why so many different editions of the same books?,” people ask when people become aware that there are more than 400 editions of Douglass’s Narrative.
+“Why so many different editions of the same books?,” people ask when they become aware that there are more than 400 editions of Douglass’s Narrative.
 One main reason, in addition to intrinsic value of the book, relates to the high demand for the book.

 Since the 1960s when Douglass’s book was first reprinted, high school teachers and college professors regularly assigned the book in their courses.
 There are no copyright restrictions on the book, so any publisher that is willing and interested can reprint the book.
-Also, the accumulated general and scholarly interest in Douglass and the Narrative over time have accumulated over time
+Also, the accumulated general and scholarly interest in Douglass and the Narrative over time have accumulated over time.

 Frederick Douglass’s Narrative and Book History

 For years, I’ve been interested in Book History – a field where scholars study the promotion, production, reception, and circulation of print publications.
 My interest began with investigations of different versions of Richard Wright’s autobiography Black Boy (American Hunger), which was first published in 1945.
 I collected more than a dozen copies as I studied the evolving publishing and packaging histories of Wright’s book.
 My research on Wright’s autobiography inspired me to investigate Douglass’s Narrative, which gave me a wider time frame and a larger number of printings to consider.